aiwondergirls/aws-deep-learning/README.md

 The ATHENA Art Assistant is built using TensorFlow and PyTorch libraries integrated to the AWS DL1 instance via a continuous integration deployment, where the two different AI applications are trained.

 Details of implementation of each feature in the application are:
-- **AI Paintings:**We use a generative adversarial network (GAN) to create images of female artists.
+- **AI Paintings:** We use a generative adversarial network (GAN) to create images of female artists.
 Our is based on the wikiart data (https://www.wikiart.org/), which was searched for paintings by artists contained in the wikipedia list of female artists https://en.wikipedia.org/wiki/Lists_of_women_artists.
 Selecting only those yielded a dataset of 66 artists and 2632 images.
-- **AI Poetry:** implementation was done by training a Long Short Term Memory (LSTM) Recurrent Neural Network on the Poetry Foundation Kaggle Dataset.
+- **AI Poetry:** The implementation was done by training a Long Short Term Memory (LSTM) Recurrent Neural Network on the Poetry Foundation Kaggle Dataset.
 In order to consider only female, non-binary and transgender poets, the list poets from the dataset was tagged following the labels: Male (M), Female (F), Transgender (T), Non-Binary (NB).

 ## Challenges we ran into
 - Finding Art data labelled in terms of gender/sex
 - Identifying Open Source art works that represent minorities such as women, LGBTQ and people of color groups

-##Accomplishments that we're proud of
+## Accomplishments

 We are proud that we overcame our challenges with creativity and team work and built a data-centric pipeline that encompasses advanced AI techniques.
 We are also proud to contribute with a new feature to an existing open source initiative created by our team.

 ## What we learned